eguvenc/framework_old/packages/uri/releases/0.0.1/README.md

 $array = $this->uri->uri2Assoc(3, $default);
 ```

-If the URI does not contain a value in your default, an array index will be set to that name, with a value of FALSE.
+If the URI does not contain a value in your default, an array index will be set to that name, with a value of false.

-Lastly, if a corresponding value is not found for a given key (if there is an odd number of URI segments) the value will be set to FALSE (boolean).
+Lastly, if a corresponding value is not found for a given key (if there is an odd number of URI segments) the value will be set to false (boolean).

 #### $this->uri->ruri2Assoc(n)